 “If your URL is showing rather than a site name, this doesn’t represent an error but instead that our systems aren’t confident enough to show a site name for your site.
 This can be for a variety of reasons and might change over time.”

 This issue is common when a site has a non-unique name.
-And in our experience, the website URL issue also affects personal sites when the individual had an existing online footprint.
-The URL issue is fixable, see below for tips and troubleshooting.
+And in our experience, the website URL issue also affects new personal sites when the individual had an existing online footprint.
+This issue is fixable, see below for tips and troubleshooting.

 Where Google Site Names Come From